ahnjaekwan/CS111/Project0/README.md

-Project 0:  Warm-Up
+# Project 0:  Warm-Up

-Specification is described in pdf file.
+  Specification is described in "Project 0.pdf".